HaleyColgateKottler/GMMParameterEstimation.jl/docs/src/index.md

 # GMMParameterEstimation.jl Documentation

 GMMParameterEstimation.jl is a package for estimating the parameters of Gaussian k-mixture models using the method of moments.
-It works for general k with known mixing coefficients, and for k=2,3,4 for unknown mixing coefficients.
+It can potentially find the parameters for arbitrary `k` with known or unknown mixing coefficients.
+However, since the number of possible solutions to the polynomial system that determines the first dimension parameters and mixing coefficients for ``k>4`` is unknown, for the unknown mixing coefficient case with ``k>4`` failure of the package to find the parameters might occur if an insufficient number of solutions to the system were found

 ```@contents
 ```

 ## Example
-The following code snippet will use the given moments to return an estimate of the parameters using the method of moments.
+The following code snippet will use the given moments to return an estimate of the parameters using the method of moments with unknown mixing coefficients and dense covariance matrices.

 ```julia
 using GMMParameterEstimation